 Provisions for liabilities and charges

-In the case of the John Crane, Inc. asbestos litigation, the Committee also agreed with the judgement that, whilst large numbers of claims are made against John Crane, Inc. and other defendants every year, trials are extremely rare such that a sufficiently reliable estimate cannot be made to cover the full period over which it is expected that costs will be incurred.
+In the case of the John Crane, Inc. asbestos litigation, the Committee also agreed with the judgement that, whilst large numbers of claims are made against John Crane, Inc. and other defendants every year, due to both known and as yet unknown developments in the US legal system and other events that will impact the asbestos legal environment, a sufficiently reliable estimate cannot be made to cover the full period over which it is expected that costs will be incurred.
 In both these cases, it was determined that the assumptions fairly reflect the position.
 See note 22 of the financial statements.

-The Committee reviewed and agreed the methods, assumptions and benchmarks used by the actuaries to calculate the position of the UK and US schemes at 31 July 2018, which have continued to show a net accounting surplus position.
+The Committee reviewed and agreed the methods, assumptions and benchmarks used by the actuaries to calculate the position of the UK and US schemes at 31 July 2020, which have continued to show a net accounting surplus position.
 The Committee agreed the treatment and the corresponding disclosures on these matters.
 See note 8 of the financial statements.

-Other services comprise audit-related assurance services £0.2m (FY2017: £0.2m), other services £0.1m (FY2017: £0.1m), tax advisory services £nil (FY2017: £0.1m) and one-off IT and consulting projects £nil (FY2017: £0.2m).
-Total fees for non-audit services comprise 5% (FY2017: 8%) of audit fees.
+Other services comprise audit-related assurance services £0.3m (FY2019: £0.2m) and fees for reporting accountant services in connection with a class 1 disposal £0.2m (FY2019: £nil).
+Total fees for non audit services comprise 9% (FY2019: 4%) of audit fees.
 Audit-related assurance services include the review of the Interim Report.